josefigueredo/bootiful-kotlin-todo-list/README.md

 For this use case I did not use the ReactiveMongoRepository auto magical interface of Spring Data.
 The my decision way because I used an Hexagonal Architectural approach.
 Under this point of view using the instant repository interface I would have had a dirty domain layer that should be as much as possible free from any framework.
-For satisfy this requirement I defined a my TodoRepository interface that is then implemented on a specific TodoMongoRepository, the only library dependency is on ReactorStream, I relax the Hexagonal requirements of to be free from framework because in the Reactive Java World ReactiveStream is a standard de facto in reactive programming in Java.
+For satisfy this requirement I defined a my TodoRepository interface that is then implemented on a specific TodoMongoRepository, the only library dependency is on ReactorStream, I relax the Hexagonal requirements of to be free from framework because in the Reactive Java World.
+[Reactive stream](http://www.reactive-streams.org/) is a standard de facto in reactive programming in Java and as written in the official web site the interfaces available in JDK9’s java.util.concurrent.Flow, are 1:1 semantically equivalent to their respective Reactive Streams counterparts.
 In the real implementation we provide a Reactor implementation with Mono and Flux.
 In any piece of code that interact with the repository and get a Publisher reactivestream interface, it is possible use the reactor.core.publisher package extension functions toMono() and toFlux().